How to Love Someone When it Feels Like the Spark is Gone

 Get Better At Forgiving

 Relationships are a lot of work, and people are imperfect.
-That means that somewhere along the way, partners are probably going to do things or say things that they shouldn't.
+It’s normal to lose that spark you once had.
+And somewhere along the way, partners are probably going to do things or say things that they shouldn't.
 Mistakes, and even intentional arguments, are natural parts of any close relationship.
 If you want your love to last past that spark, you need to work on forgiving.
 Holding grudges will not do anything to help your relationship.

-Remember, too, that you might unintentionally offend or hurt your partner at some point, and they need to be given the opportunity to forgive you in turn.
+Remember, too, that you might unintentionally offend or hurt your partner at some point, and they need to be allowed to forgive you in turn.
 Along with getting better at forgiving your partner, you need to be prepared and ready to offer your own "I'm sorry" when needed—and mean it.

 Have Fun With Each Other